barthamark/Orchard-Basic-Blog-Theme/README.md

 2. Add an `InputField` to this part and give `ContentSharing` as a name.
 3. Attach this part on any content type.

-Furthermore, you can add `Shape__ContentSharing` shape anywhere on the site to display the same icons making it possible to share that page.
+Furthermore, you can add the `Shape__ContentSharing` shape anywhere on the site (e.g. shape element on a layout) to display the same icons making it possible to share that page.

 ## Display summaries with only the title and published date